CozetteDyer/Escape/README.md

   - You can get stuck on the edges of platforms and walls.
   - Congratulations is spelled wrong
   - On the second puzzle room there is a space between platforms that does not let the character fall through to die, but acts as a platform of empty space instead
+  - Trivia does not pop up the second time you run through it

 To Win: